-General labor jobs are available for qualified workers.
-But you'll need to write a cover letter to get hired in a warehouse, and the cover letter examples we've created are a perfect place to start.
-Just click on any of the cover letter examples below and start developing your own cover letter with these samples in mind.
-Get started today and get the general labor job you want, faster!
+There are lots of general labor jobs available for warehouse work.
+But you’ll need to write a resume to get them, and the resume examples we’ve created are a perfect place to start.
+Just click on any of the warehouse-specific resume examples below and edit the information to fit your own experience.
+It’s a fast and easy way to create the resume you’ll need to apply for and get hired in a general labor position faster.